 The Kat River is a perennial stream with its source in the Outeniqua Mountains above the town of George.
 It flows along the edge of the developed area and then becomes dammed shortly upslope of the confluence with the Swart River to the south.
-The reach of the Kat River assessed has a moderately steep gradient and is within the Upper foothills longitudinal zone.
-It is situated within a semi-confined valley floor and has a narrow channel with limited floodplain development.
+The physical character of the river changes significantly over a relatively short longitudinal distance.
+Consequently, there is a steady decrease in the quality of river habitat in a downstream direction.
+Upslope of the urban area, the Kat River has a steep gradient and a substrate dominated by bedrock and boulders.
+However, as the mountain stream reaches the foothills, flowing along the edge of the town, the slope lessens, and an alluvial channel develops with extensive emergent vegetation.